Citation, DOI & article data

-- pelvic congestion syndrome: varicocoele of the ovarian veins
+- pelvic congestion syndrome: varicocele of the ovarian veins

-It is also employed in CT and MRI scanning of the neck to distend the pharynx for mucosal assessment.
-It is also an known cause of poor vascular contrast opacification causing transient contrast bolus interruption 3, particularly in CTPA to investigate PE.
+The maneuver is employed in CT and MRI scanning of the neck to distend the pharynx for mucosal assessment.
+It is also a known cause of poor vascular contrast opacification causing transient contrast bolus interruption (termed transient interruption of contrast) 3, particularly in CTPA to investigate PE.

-The manoeuvre is also a known cause of pneumomediastinum.
+The maneuver is also a known cause of pneumomediastinum.

 History and etymology

-It is named after Antonio Maria Valsalva (1666-1723), Italian anatomist 1 who studied the anatomy of the ear and described the manoeuvre as a method of testing the patency of the Eustachian tube, and also expelling pus from the middle ear.
+Antonio Maria Valsalva (1666-1723) was an Italian anatomist 1 who studied the anatomy of the ear and described the maneuver as a method of testing the patency of the Eustachian tube and also expelling pus from the middle ear.

 - 1. Porth CJ, Bamrah VS, Tristani FE et-al. The Valsalva maneuver: mechanisms and clinical implications.
 Heart Lung.
 1984;13 (5): 507-18.
 Pubmed citation